 - a.
 Students in ECDP, Kindergarten, Grades 1 to 3 are highly encouraged to wear a mask, while in common areas of the school. - b.
 Students in Grades 4 to 12 are required to wear a mask, while in common areas of the school. - c.
 All staff ECDP to Grade 12 are required to wear a mask, while in common areas of the school. - d.
+When staff can ensure two metre physical distancing and all students are seated, they can remove their mask - e.
 Once students and staff are within their assigned classrooms, masks will remain highly recommended.